-In first she only gave tips of how those wishes may become true, adding if it is also God’s wish, if the person in question visits a certain church on a certain day or prays to a specific Saint.
-Later she also began to sell enchanted amulets and recommend magical practices of various kinds, along with her potions and powders.
-Some of those containing the bones of toads or powdered teeth of moles, iron filings, human blood and the dust of human remains, as well as Lytta Vesicatoria, the Spanish fly, perceived to have aphrodisiac properties or if taken in a too high dose, being poisonous.
+In first, she only gave tips of how those wishes may become true, if it is also God’s wish, if the person in question visits a certain church on a certain day or prays to a specific Saint.
+Later, she also began to sell enchanted amulets and recommend magical practices of various kinds, along with her potions and powders.
+Some of those containing the bones of toads or powdered teeth of moles, iron filings, human blood and the dust of human remains, as well as Lytta Vesicatoria, the Spanish fly, perceived to have aphrodisiac properties… or if taken in a too high dose, being poisonous.

 Catherine created quite the striving business, not only with her services, but also by providing the fitting surroundings for them in order to make her clients believe the things she was doing and mixing were actually working.
 She even acquired a robe of crimson red velvet embroidered with golden eagles worth 1,500 livres.
 A sum the normal Parisian could only dream of.

-Madame Monvoisin became swiftly known for her aphrodisiacs and started to attract the better classes to her house at Villeneuve-sur-Gravois, which she had decorated especially for the purpose of performing her arts and where she arranged for black masses.
-During at least some of these, a woman performed as an altar, upon which a bowl was placed and a baby was held above the it, the baby’s blood dripping into the bowl.
+Madame Monvoisin became swiftly known for her aphrodisiacs and started to attract the better classes to her house at Villeneuve-sur-Gravois, which she had decorated especially for the purpose of performing her arts… like black masses.
+During at least some of these, a woman performed as an altar, upon which a bowl was placed and a baby was held above it, the baby’s blood dripping into the bowl.
 Catherine entertained her guests all day with music and refreshments in richly decorated salons or at night in the small private garden belonging to her house, in which she also buried the death babies, if they were not burned in a furnace.
-One accounts states that about 2500 were found there later on.
+One accounts states that the bones of about 2500 death children were found there later on.

 On 5 March 1679, La Voisin visited Saint-Germain to deliver the petition.
-At that day, however, there were too many petitioners and the Louis XIV did not take them in his hands.
-Catherine returned without having delivered it and the petition was burned by Catherine’s daughter.
+At that day, however, there were too many petitioners and Louis XIV did not take the petitions into his own hands.
+Catherine returned without having delivered the poisoned paper and the petition was burned by Catherine’s daughter.
 The next day, after mass, la Voisin made plans to visit Catherine Trianon for a second attempt to murder the King.

-This second attempt would never take place, because due to a tier of arrests, the Parisian Police became aware of the underground circle of poisoners and self proclaimed magicians.
+This second attempt never took place, because, due to a tier of arrests, the Parisian Police became aware of the underground circle of poisoners and self-proclaimed magicians.

 Already in 1675, the Marquise de Brinvilliers had been arrested for having conspired with her lover, Godin de Sainte-Croix, to poison her father Antoine Dreux d’Aubray in 1666, and in 1670 two of her brothers, Antoine d’Aubray and François d’Aubray, in order to inherit their estates.
 The Marquise fled, but was arrested and confessed while being tortured, then sentenced to be beheaded and burned.

-On 27 December 1679, Louis XIV issued an order that the whole network should be exterminated by all methods regardless of the rank, gender or age of those involved, unknowing that is own mistress was involved.
+On 27 December 1679, Louis XIV issued an order that the whole network should be exterminated regardless of the rank, gender or age of those involved, unknowing that is own mistress was involved.

 Several members of the nobility were forced to leave France, either by fleeing or being exiled, some were even imprisoned.
 Whether she was actually involved in the matter to such a degree as stated by Marguerite Monvoisin or not, Madame de Montespan never regained her influence over the King, she had lost his trust, but to keep the facade up and the scandal in chains, the King continued to visit her regularly.